magtrix11/MAGWORLD.github.io/_posts/2022-03-02-New_Beginnings.md

 I have so many experiences that have led me to this moment.
 To this moment where I am dedicated to my art, my life and my health.

 One of the biggest factors have been NFTs.
 Non-Fungible Tokens.
 I first joined in Febuary of 2021.
-Best expeerience ever so far.
+Best experience ever so far.

 Nfts have allowed me as an artist to really blossom and break my limits every day.
 They have also allowed me to make friendships with some amazing people and create a community far beyond the reach of my city.